Policy evaluation of waste pricing programs using heterogeneous causal effect estimation: Background and Data

 \textit{Geographic characteristics.}--I control for the distance of each municipality to waste incinerators, landfills, and hazardous waste treatment facilities.
 Proximity to waste sites may induce, for instance, lower waste generation through households' pollution awareness.
 In addition, distant waste sites may cause high transportation costs and, therefore, correlate with price adoption decisions.
 I further distinguished communities by urbanization levels, and regional or provincial seats.
 These variables proxy for differences in administrative capacity, recycling infrastructure, and PAYT system \citep{Gradus2019}.

-\textit{Information effects.}--Vicinity to other PAYT municipalities may matter because of information dissemination: municipalities may adopt PAYT to mimic successful neighbors' policies \citep{Allers2010}.
+Moreover, municipalities may adopt PAYT to mimic successful neighbors' policies \citep{Allers2010}.
+In other words, vicinity to other PAYT municipalities may matter because of information dissemination.
 As a proxy, I control for the distance to the closest municipality that implemented PAYT in prior years.

 \textit{Political variables.}-- Policymakers may adopt PAYT in response to citizens' demand for, e.g., better service quality, lower waste charges, and fairer waste pricing \citep{Dijkgraaf2009, Batllevell2008}.
 Public engagement may correlate with waste behaviors as well as with policy acceptance and reactions to policy.
 To proxy for political participation, I include municipal level voter turnouts in the 2013 Italian general election.
 Political polarization and lack of social cohesion may also impact policy adoption and responses on waste generation.
-Protest votes and extreme ideology are proxied by vote shares for big tent parties, and for extreme left- and right-wing parties.
+Protest votes and extreme ideology are proxied by vote shares for big-tent parties, and for extreme left- and right-wing parties.\footnote{Big-tent (or ``catch-all") parties do not rely on strong ideology, and aim to attract voters with diverse political viewpoints, appealing to a large amount of the electorate.}

 Moreover, mayor characteristics can matter for policy adoption decisions and also for waste outcomes because they may shape waste-friendly behaviors.
 Newly elected, young mayors may be willing to invest in waste technology; citizens may elect green mayors putting PAYT in their agenda; locally born mayors of regional parties may promote pollution-saving behaviors, and may rely on large consensus and push reforms.
 To control for this, I add mayor's age, term length, party, and place of birth.

 \textit{Pre-policy waste generation.}--Lagged waste generation may drive policy adoption as well as effect heterogeneity \citep{Kinnaman2006}.
 In fact, lagged waste outcomes reflect initial opportunity costs of household recycling and waste avoidance, and account for existing differences in the recycling infrastructure, e.g., at the curb.
 The waste generation history also contains information about unobservables such as motivation and experience in waste reduction, and pro-environmental attitudes \citep{Valente2019}.
 Including lagged waste amounts, therefore, accounts for possible time-varying effects of fixed unobservables.